Important information: The value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 That could make it an attractive target for a Chancellor looking to raise money, and it has the added appeal that the people benefiting the most currently are rich by most standards so any windfall for the Treasury could be refocused to help younger people and lower earners.

 The Government has previously consulted on whether the system of tax relief is working properly - but has rejected the change as too disruptive.
 A further sticking point for reform is that the large amount of relief that goes to public sector workers.
-Some industry figures have suggested most of the cost of pension tax relief comes not from higher earners paying into defined contribution pensions, such as Workplace Pensions and SIPPs (Self-invested-personal pensions), but from the relief claimed by Defined Benefit schemes where retirement income is linked to the level of salary pre-retirement.
+Some industry figures have suggested most of the cost of pension tax relief comes not from higher earners paying into defined contribution pensions, such as Workplace pension and SIPPs (Self-invested-personal pensions), but from the relief claimed by Defined Benefit schemes where retirement income is linked to the level of salary pre-retirement.
 That includes groups like the NHS workers and the Police.

 If any news does arrive on Pension Tax Relief, it is likely to be only of a consultation into possible changes - reforms would still face several hurdles before coming into force.
 Yet it still makes sense for higher-rate tax payers to review their pension contributions to ensure they make the most of the system as it stands.